ernie/norm/README.md

 There are a lot of features that Norm doesn't have.
 This is by design.
 A core principle as I've been working on it has been to build the minimal thing that could possibly work -- the thing that other, more "magical" things can be derived from.
-For instance, if you take a look at the basic PostgreSQLRepository you'll see that it expects subclasses to implement `[select|insert|update|delete]_statement` methods, which are used as the base of more complicated queries.
+For instance, if you take a look at the basic Repository you'll you'll see that it expects subclasses to implement `[select|insert|update|delete]_statement` methods, which are used as the base of more complicated queries.
 From this, we can derive a class that instead